lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

    bps restart --id <id>

 where ``<id>`` is the id of the run that need to be restarted.
 What the id is depends on the workflow management system the BPS is configured to use.
-For example, if the BPS was configured to use the HTCondor, the only valid id is the submit directory.
+Consult plugin-specific documentation to see what options are available.

 If the restart completed successfully, the command will output something similar to: